Ecommerce Website Design: Tips, Examples & Best Platforms

 This platform is known for its scalability and built-in features.
 It's suitable for businesses of all sizes and offers hosting as part of its service.

-If you’re looking for information and tips on running an online store, their blog is a true treasure chest of knowledge.
+If you’re looking for information and tips on running an online store, their blog is a treasure chest of knowledge for relevant design trends and handy tips.

 BigCommerce pricing starts at just $39, which includes all the basic functionality for an ecommerce site.
 So, it’s a pretty good option for small businesses.